 Nominated Commissioner (JLP)

 He has previously served as a Government Senator (2007-2011); Parliamentary Secretary in the Ministry of Health and Environment (2007- 2010) focusing on environmental issues.
-He has led many successful Jamaican Government delegations regionally and internationally (2007-2010) focussing on heath and the environment.
+He has led many successful Jamaican Government delegations regionally and internationally (2007-2010) focusing on health and the environment.

-Mr. Franklin has a Diploma in Education (Dip.Ed.), Bachelor of Science in Management Studies (B.Sc., Hons.) from UWI, a Master of Arts in Teaching (M.A.T.) from the Mico University College, and is presently completing a Doctorate in Education, (Ed.D.) concentration on Organizational Leadership, at Nova Southeastern University.
+Dr. Franklin has a Diploma in Education (Dip.Ed.), Bachelor of Science in Management Studies (B.Sc., Hons.) from the University of the West Indies (UWI), a Master of Arts in Teaching (M.A.T.) from the Mico University College, and a Doctorate in Education (Ed.D.), with concentration on Organizational Leadership, from the Nova Southeastern University.